Vonng/pigsty/docs/PARAM.md

 If you wish to install a different major version, just make sure repo packages exists and overwrite [`pg_version`](#pg_version) on cluster level.

+To install extra extensions, overwrite [`pg_extensions`](#pg_extensions) on cluster level.
+Beware that not all extensions are available with other major versions.

 ```yaml
 pg_dbsu: postgres                 # os dbsu name, postgres by default, better not change it